nishantmandil/Online-Diary/README.md

 🌟 Overview

 Online Diary is a fully responsive and secure web application that allows users to write and store personal diary entries online with authentication and data protection mechanisms.
+This website is hosted online and alsoo have SSL Certificate.
+LINK:http://onlinediary.great-site.net

 🚀 Features